ds4dm/ecole/docs/using-environments.rst

   For instance, in the :py:class:`~ecole.environment.Branching` environment the set of candidate variables for branching depends on the value of the current LP solution, which changes at every iteration of the algorithm.
-* The ``reward_offset`` is an offset to the reward function that accounts for any computation happening in :py:meth:`~ecole.environment.EnvironmentComposer.reset` when generating the initial state.
+* The ``reward_offset`` is an offset to the reward function that accounts for any computation happening in :py:meth:`~ecole.environment.Environment.reset` when generating the initial state.
   For example, if clock time is selected as a reward function in a :py:class:`~ecole.environment.Branching` environment, this would account for time spent in the preprocessing phase before any branching is performed.
   This offset is thus important for benchmarking, but has no effect on the control problem, and can be ignored when training a machine learning agent.
 * The boolean flag ``done`` indicates whether the initial state is also a terminal state.